 Vimeo vs YouTube vs Dailymotion: Which Video Platform is Right for You?

 If you are an upcoming entrepreneur who is looking forward to an effective video marketing strategy then you have to come to a decision regarding the portal you want to use for your marketing.
 As you should know by now YouTube, Dailymotion and Vimeo are the 3 major players in the field of video marketing.
-In this article we are going to give you a comparative analysis of all these video sharing platforms so that you can select the one most suited to your needs.
+In this article, we are going to give you a comparative analysis of all these video sharing platforms so that you can select the one most suited to your needs.

-2. Audience size and membership
+2. Audience Size and Membership

 Youtube: YouTube’s audience is large, with over 1 billion users that watch hundreds of millions of hours of content – each day!
 Vimeo has a much smaller for their audience, its 170 million viewers, about 42 million are in the United States.

 Youtube: One of the best parts about this platform is that it doesn’t come with any upload limit.

 Dailymotion: Regular users can upload 60 minutes videos of 2 GB limit and the quality of upload is limited to 1280 720p.

 Vimeo: With a Basic plan, you can upload 500MB/week, with a Plus plan you can upload 5GB/week and with Pro plan you will be able to upload unlimited videos with a per-file limit of 25 GB.